Israel has long weighed bombing Iran’s nuclear sites. Why it struck now.

 “They are also attacking the nuclear facilities, but it was not the first priority,” General Ziv says.
 The top priority of the surprise attack was to hit at top Iranian commanders and scientists who otherwise “would have disappeared.”

-Israel and America’s “central motif” going forward, General Ziv says, should now not just be the nuclear issue, but the toppling of the current Iranian leadership as well.
+Israel and America’s “central motif” going forward, General Ziv says, should now not just be the nuclear issue, but the toppling of the current Iranian leadership.
 “We must break down all of the regime, the economy, whatever we can to make sure they cannot come back from this.”

 Iran will likely retaliate with “whatever they have,” General Ziv says.
 But much of Iran’s arsenal has been damaged, “significantly” lowering the threat to Israel.

-The INSS’ Professor Freilich also said the U.S. must use Israel’s strike to advance its nuclear talks with Iran, but added hopefully also a resolution of the Gaza war and Israel’s conflict with the Palestinians.
+The INSS’ Professor Freilich also says the U.S. must use Israel’s strike to advance its nuclear talks with Iran, and adds hopefully also a resolution of the war in Gaza and Israel’s conflict with the Palestinians.

 “We need a diplomatic agreement to achieve long-term change,” he says.
 “And of course, the really big question would be, if we had some ... broader diplomatic endgame after this, certainly in Gaza, and maybe on the Palestinian issue as a whole.”

-Note: This story, originally published at 1:34 p.m. on June 13, has been updated with news and developments.